Small nerves.

 We have answers.

-What is small fiber neuropathy?
+small fiber neuropathy?

 Small fiber peripheral neuropathy is a type of peripheral neuropathy that occurs from damage to the small unmyelinated peripheral nerve fibers, which are found in skin and organs.
 Although there are many possible causes of small fiber neuropathy, the most common is diabetes or glucose intolerance.
 Although symptoms of small fiber neuropathy vary widely, it’s usually first accompanied by pain such as burning, pins and needles, tingling and numbness, or in some cases an insensitivity to pain.
 Symptoms typically present first in the feet and progress upwards.
 Because small fiber neuropathy can be caused by a range of health conditions, it is first most important to objectively diagnose that the neuropathy exists and then run appropriate tests to diagnose the underlying etiology.